Jamly-Miller/Server-Side-APIs-Weather-Dashboard/README.md

 * jQuery (jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.)

+* JSON (JSON is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and arrays.)

 ## Testes